-A. Most brands like to make subtle changes which alters the contours of their helmets.
-All our mounts are custom made to match the contours of each brand, model and year of manufacture of helmet.
+A. Most brands like to make subtle changes that alter the contours of their helmets.
+All my designs are custom-made to match the contours of each brand, model, size, and year of manufacture of each helmet.

 Q. Does the helmet need to be clean before applying one of your mounts?

 A. Yes it does!
-Ideally your helmet needs to be free of dirt and grease.
-We recommend wiping your helmet down with some isopropyl alcohol before application of our mounts.
+Ideally, your helmet needs to be free of dirt and grease.
+I recommend wiping your helmet down with some isopropyl alcohol before application of our mounts.

 Q. What warranty comes with your products?

 A. We offer a limited warranty of 6 months for manufacturing defects.
-Due to nature of the activity crashes and accidents are quite common.
-Please note this does not include cover for products involved in crashes, mishandling or used beyond it's original design or intended use.
+Due to the nature of the activity crashes and accidents are quite common.
+Please note this does not include cover for products involved in crashes, mishandling, or used beyond its original design or intended use.

 A. All our products are designed to fit r3pro or genuine GoPro products only.
-Some third party products vary in size which result in loose fitting mounts.
+Some third-party products vary in size which results in loose-fitting mounts.